Skip to main content

 The tools of the trade

-Besides a grill and a chicken and some top-rated beers to enjoy while you’re cooking, there’s only one other thing that you’ll need that is an essential bbq tool in the grilling process.
+Besides a grill, a chicken, and some top-rated beers to enjoy while you’re cooking, there’s only one other thing that you’ll need, which is also an essential barbecue tool in the grilling process.
 That thing is an instant-read thermometer.
 This little gadget should be attached to your grill, not for just grilling chicken, but for any meat.
-Those guys that try to look like tough-guy expert grillmasters and say they know when meat is done by touching it is just plain poppycock.
+Those guys who try to look like tough-guy expert grillmasters and say they know when meat is done by touching it are just plain poppycock.
 There’s no shame in temping your meat frequently to ensure the meat is not under or overcooked.

-With chicken especially, you want to make sure you’re not serving it undercooked (165 degrees is always our target temp).
+When you grill chicken, you want to ensure you’re not serving it undercooked (165 degrees Fahrenheit is always our target temperature).
 The only other way to really do this is to cut it open to check for doneness.
-But, when you do this, you lose precious juices that keep the meat moist.
+But, when you do this, you lose precious juices.
 Chicken can be hard to gauge if it’s done by touch alone, especially if it’s not deboned.
 A thermometer will allow you to access the center of the breast, thigh, drumstick, or wing to ensure that your bird is ready to come off the grill.

 How to brine chicken